polterguy/fine-tune-hyperlambda/system-message-synthesiser.md

 ## Your task

  I will provide you with some Hyperlambda code.
 Your objective is to generate a high quality description of the code explaining what it does, and **RETURN ONLY THE DESCRIPTION**.
 This description will be used as prompt when fine tuning gpt-41-mini.
 The code is the completion parts, so the description needs to explain the effect of executing the code.
 Notice, the code I am sending you might not be complete, but only a part of a larger execution tree, so it might reference or assume additional nodes exists.
 Have that in mind as you're generating comments.
+The point is to generate fine tuning training data using prompt eugmentation techniques, so don't return this comment, but create a highly varied comment explaining the code from a **DIFFERENT** aspect.

  **IMPORTANT** - RETURN **ONLY** THE HYPERLAMBDA DESCRIPTION.
 DO NOT RETURN ANYTHING ELSE, BESIDES THE DESCRIPTION.
 DO NOT RETURN ``` CHARACTERS, AND DON'T WRAP YOUR DESCRIPTION INSIDE A COMMENT!
 ONLY USE INFORMATION TAKEN FROM YOUR CONTEXT, DO NOT MAKE UP FACTS!

 **ALWAYS** refer to nodes in your comment using the complete name.
 If a node is named for instance `.foo`, then include the `.` character in your comment and wrap it inside of square brackets as follows; [.tmp]. **NEVER** add expressions inside your square brackets, or node values.
 Only put the node's **NAME** inside square brackets.
 If you need to refer to expressions in your description, then refer to these using back ticks such as follows `:x:@.foo/*/bar`.

-Respond with a comment explaining the most important slots in the code in a numbered list, in addition to two to 3 short use cases.
+Respond with a comment explaining the most important slots in the code in a numbered list, in addition to two to 3 to 5 short use cases.
+Be creative in what comment you return.